 My collection was pretty much across the board so I was able to open up with what I had.

 I soon found that I needed more books.
-I advertised and I was open to buying books.

 People started bringing them in on all different subjects and I accumulated more books over the next thirty years.